 Was the Church to be subsumed into the institutional church?
 Nope.
-The people of God were never meant to be a centralized bureaucracy.
+The people of God are not a centralized bureaucracy.
 Most Laws in the Bible were not punishable by the civil government.
-In fact, only a few visits to Jerusalem were required a year.
+Only a few visits to Jerusalem were required a year.
 The Levites who took care of social services (health, education, etc.) were available throughout the land of Israel.
 What we see is that the Church was chiefly decentralized.

-The Bride of Christ was never meant to be imprisoned in, or enslaved to, the institutional church.
+The Bride of Christ must not be imprisoned in or enslaved to the institutional church.
 Rushdoony writes,

 The training of such mature men is the function of the church.
 The purpose of the church should not be to bring men into subjection to the church, but rather to train them into a royal priesthood capable of bringing the world into subjection to Christ the King.
 The church is the recruiting station, the training field, and the armory for Christ’s army of royal priests.It is a functional, not a terminal, institution.The church has by and large paid lip service to the priesthood of all believers, because its hierarchy has distrusted the implications of the doctrine, and because it has seen the church as an end in itself, not as an instrument.Rushdoony, RJ, “Institutes of Biblical Law” Volume 1, pp. 850.

 What is the local church, as an institution, supposed to look like?
 What is its ministry?
 And finally, what is the duty of its leaders and the saints under them?

 The institutional church cannot be terminal.
 The ministry of the Church is not to be limited to the walls of churches.